 Practice Reading and Speaking helps you to extend the pupil’s vocabulary whilst you help them to read fluently.
 This means that as you teach reading in this way, comprehension skills will grow.

-Teach Reading - Test Phonic Knowledge
+Teach Reading - Phonics Screening Test

 The best way to prepare for a phonics screening test, is to pre-empt and close the gaps in a child’s knowledge of phonics through detailed teaching and confirmation of the child’s understanding.
 Monitoring progress, allows for effective time management when teaching reading.
 If you teach phonics in this tightly structured way, it becomes less likely that you will need to repeat lessons.
 Sufficient reading progress means more time to improve comprehension and writing skills.
 (How to improve comprehension and writing skills whilst teaching reading, has been included in the eBook.)

 As you teach reading, confidence in your own phonic skills and the ability to separate, pronounce and combine the individual sounds in any word, will transfer to your class.
 It will enable children to feel empowered by their fluent phonic decoding skills.
 Children will then be able to read any magazine, book or text confidently.
 Skilled teachers, teaching reading effectively set phonic screening tests precisely.
 This ensures that they can teach reading and teach phonics to the highest standards.